nvaccess/nvda-misc-deps/readme.md

 Used for BrlTTY.

-To get the necessary files, you can extract them from a build artifact produced by [GitHub Actions in the NV Access fork of the brlTTY repository](https://github.com/nvaccess/brltty/actions).
+To get the necessary files, you can extract them from a build artifact produced by [GitHub Actions of the brlTTY repository](https://github.com/brltty/brltty/actions).

 The following files should be updated: